 If you have a bit of a reputation in the niche, you might also be able to hire an up-and-coming blogger in your niche whose work you like.

-While I contribute to my guides and help lay them out, most of the writing is done by a collaborator.
-For example, I co-wrote my guide to content marketing with Kathryn Aragon:
+While we contribute to my guides and help lay them out, most of the writing is done by a collaborator.
+For example, we co-wrote our guide to content marketing with Kathryn Aragon:

 Once you know who’s going to write the guide, it’s time to lay it out.

 Create an outline of the guide for all the main topics you’ll cover—similar to a table of contents.

 Then, create an outline for each of these sections.
 Treat them as separate pages/posts.